-We all know the importance of brushing our teeth to maintain good oral hygiene, but have you ever wondered how dirty your toothbrush can get after multiple uses?
+We all know the importance of brushing our teeth to maintain good oral hygiene, but have you ever wondered how dirty your toothbrush is after long-term use?

-A study conducted by the National Sanitation Foundation found that the average toothbrush is home to over 10 million bacteria!
+A study by the National Sanitation Foundation expresses that almost every toothbrush has at least 10 million bacteria!

-In this article, we'll provide you with some tips and tricks for effectively cleaning your toothbrush.
+This article will provide some tips and tricks for properly cleaning your toothbrush.

-Maintaining good oral hygiene is more than just brushing your teeth regularly and using a water flosser.
+Regular brushing and using a water flosser are just the beginning of proper oral hygiene practices.
 It also involves proper care of your toothbrush, the tool you use to clean your teeth.